fabiodl/sctape/README.md

-==mp3tobit.py==
+==audiotobit.py==

-Converts .mp3 files to .bit files
+Converts audio files to .bit files

 Usage

-python3 mp3tobit.py filename.mp3 [threshold]
+python3 audiotobit.py filename.mp3/wav [threshold]

 where threshold is in the range 0 to 1.

 or

-python3 mp3tobit.py filename.mp3 auto
+python3 audiotobit.py filename.mp3/wav auto

 searches for a suitable threshold automatically